 Our Community Impact

-Since our 2006 launch in Phoenix, 237 single moms have graduated with an average 3.2 GPA and near 80% graduation rate.
-In 2017 the average annual earnings of recent graduates was over $50,000, a dramatic increase from the $9,700 income reported on their initial scholarship application.
-College Success Arizona published a study demonstrating each college graduate over their lifetime contributes an average of $600,000 into the Arizona economy through taxes paid, increased pay, and reduced social services.
+Since 2006, Helping Hands for Single Moms has assisted 258 single moms in earning a college degree with a graduation rate over 80%.
+The average annual starting salary for our graduates is over $51,000, – a dramatic increase from the average $9,700 income reported on their initial scholarship application.
+In 2016, College Success Arizona published a study demonstrating that a college graduate over their lifetime will contribute an average of $660,000 into the Arizona economy through taxes paid, increased pay, and reduced social services.